arkade-os/go-sdk/CONTRIBUTING.md

-# Contributing to Ark Go SDK
+# Contributing to Arkade Go SDK

-Thank you for your interest in contributing to the Ark Go SDK!
+Thank you for your interest in contributing to the Arkade Go SDK!
 We welcome contributions of all kinds—whether it’s reporting bugs, suggesting enhancements, improving documentation, or submitting pull requests.

 ## Getting Started